nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/fast_pair.rst

 The following Kconfig options are also available for this service:

+* :kconfig:option:`CONFIG_BT_FAST_PAIR_GATT_SERVICE_MODEL_ID` - The option adds the Model ID characteristic to the Fast Pair GATT service.
+  This option is enabled by default unless the :kconfig:option:`CONFIG_BT_FAST_PAIR_FMDN` is enabled.
+  This is done to align default configuration with `Fast Pair Device Feature Requirements for Locator Tags`_ documentation.
 * :kconfig:option:`CONFIG_BT_FAST_PAIR_REQ_PAIRING` - The option enforces the requirement for Bluetooth pairing and bonding during the `Fast Pair Procedure`_.
   This option is enabled by default.
   See the :ref:`ug_bt_fast_pair_gatt_service_no_ble_pairing` for more details.